ThePuscher/forch/README.md

 To better understand PyTorch, I implemented a simple clone of it.
 Instead of `torch`, just import `forch`.
+There is no Autograd, so an explicit backward function is required.

 A notebook using forch for training can be found [here](main.ipynb).